PomonaCS/Readmes/2) Darwin/darwin.md

 ## Helpful Considerations

 * Incremental testing - One of the main advantages of segmented programs, especially object oriented ones, is their ability to be developed and tested piece by piece.
 Test classes individually, not altogether.
 This will help you verify that each piece works and avoid a situation where some unknown is broken.
-What does it take to convince myself my code is correct?
-What edge cases should I make sure to test?
+What does it take to convince yourself that your code is correct?
+What edge cases should you make sure to test?
 How might something break?

-* Putting it together - This code has many dependencies and moving pieces.
+* Putting it together - This assignment has many dependencies and moving pieces.
 This can make it more confusing to understand, but will make it much easier to test and create.
 Which classes should handle which tasks?
 How does each piece fit together?
-Which classes are hidden, and which ones use each other?
+Which classes are used by the user and which act as helpers for others?
 Which method handles what action?

 * Writing adaptable code - One big advantage of this program is that more species can be added without hard coding them in.
-All you need to do is write a .txt file which defines behavior.
-This means that your code essentially reads other simple.
+All you need to do is write a .txt file which defines their behavior.
+This means that your code essentially reads other simple code.
 How does this benefit your program?
 Why might this be a helpful general design principle?

 ## Grading